mohit-sharma-87/starter-azure-function-mongodb/README.md

 }
 ```

-Now let's deploy this code locally and on cloud to validate the output and would be using
+Now let's deploy this code locally and on the cloud to validate the output and would be using
 [Postman](https://www.postman.com/).

 ![local deployment](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Azure_function_get_Movie_Count_Build_ce2554944c.png)

-Now copy the url from console output and paste it on postman to validate the output.
+Now copy the URL from the console output and paste it on the postman to validate the output.

 ![local postman output](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Auzre_function_Get_Movie_Postman_fa39cbf603.png)

-Now let's deploy this on Azure cloud using `Linux` machine.
+Now let's deploy this on Azure cloud on a `Linux` machine.
 So click on `Azure Explore` and select Functions App to
 create a Virtual machine (VM).

 ![Azure explore](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/Cloud_deploy_1_4bc140b0a5.png)

-Now right click on Azure function and select create.
+Now right-click on the Azure function and select create.

 ![create new VM](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/cloud_deploy_2_d51c469b0f.png)